catvajiac/hoc_blog/pages/reading02.md

 [^4]: this class is hard, alright, I'm trying to stay afloat by playing loads of games.
 It's already week 3, and it's a stressful time of year...

-[^5]: No frogs were hurt in the playing of this game
+[^5]: no frogs were hurt in the playing of this game

 [^6]: totally legitimate claim, alright?
 Anyone who disagrees is spewing
 \#fakenews